wp-plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 2.1.2 =
+* Feature: Compatibility with the Subscribe2 plugin
+* Feature: Compatibility with the Paid Memberships Pro plugin
+* Fix: Recipe Title will take over Post Title when intentionally left blank
+* Fix: Memory issue for shortcode editor when having a large amount of recipes
+* Fix: Improved CPU load should increase site speed

 = 2.1.1 =
 * Improvement: Serving size doesn't need to be a number anymore (but still recommended!)